【臺北市】Taipei City Guide

 Taipei is incredibly walkable — similar to New York City, but cleaner and more modern.

-The best, cheapest, and easiest way to get around Taipei.
+The best, cheapest, and easiest way to get around Taipei is taking the MRT.
 Stations include English signage, and staff at information counters can usually help in English.
 You can use your EasyCard to tap and go.

 YouBike